Sweet, Sharon D.

 College for Professional Studies

 Nonverbal language cues provide the bulk of meaning in most communication exchanges.
 There are many possible challenges to receiving and understanding nonverbal language cues, perhaps the challenge with the largest impact is the use of electronic messages as a primary means of communication.
 First, this author examined nonverbal communication and the possible inhibitors to receiving and understanding cues.
 Through the use of a survey, it was found that e-mail has become a primary means of communication.
 Also, there was a relationship between time spent on messages and clarity of messages.
 Finally, the participants (n= 178) reported that irrelevant messages are a growing problem.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Flesher, Theresa M., "Nonverbal Communication Cues in the Electronic Medium" (2006).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 435.